 Income Loss and Taking Time Off

-In the recent $2.2 trillion Coronavirus Stimulus Package approved by Congress and signed by President Trump, individuals who earn $75,000 or less in adjusted gross income would get direct payments of $1,200 each, and married couples earning up to $150,000 will receive $2,400.
+In the recent $2.2 trillion Coronavirus Stimulus Package approved by Congress and signed by President Trump, individuals who earn $75,000 or less in adjusted gross income will get direct payments of $1,200 each, and married couples earning up to $150,000 will receive $2,400.
 There is an additional $500 per child.
-It's not clear how long the Internal Revenue Service will take in getting the money into your pocket but most estimates are 3 weeks with the earliest being the week of April 6th.
+The IRS is starting to get the money into bank accounts and you can track the status of your IRS stimulus check on the IRS website.

 Has your employer cut back your hours or do you need to take some time off due to your own health or a family member’s health?
 The federal government recently passed the Families First Coronavirus Response Act bill to give paid leave and family leave to workers who did not previously have it.
 The Washington Post provides a summary of the bill as well as who’s covered and who’s not covered.